chifambawalter/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+refernce error , y is inside the block code , it can not be accessed outside the scope.

 ## Question 3